druidalabs/frome.fm/_posts/2019-03-26-julian-visit-silk-mill.md

 This is just a sample to show Julian.
 Julian has managed to edit this post all by himself.
 And he has done it again.  and again
+And now he cannot get anything to work at all.